dsnet/file-server/README.md

 Usage: ./file-server [OPTION]...

   -addr string
-        The network address to listen on. (default ":8080") -exclude string
+    	The network address to listen on. (default ":8080") -deny string
-        Regular expression of file paths to exclude.
+    	Regular expression of file paths to deny.
-        Paths matching this pattern are excluded from directory listings and direct fetches for this path report NotFound.
+    	Paths matching this pattern are excluded from directory listings and direct requests for this path report StatusForbidden.
   -hide string
     	Regular expression of file paths to hide.
-        Paths matching this pattern are excluded from directory listings, but direct fetches for this path are still resolved. (default "/[.]")
+    	Paths matching this pattern are excluded from directory listings, but direct requests for this path are still resolved. (default "/[.][^/]+/?$") -index string
-  -index string
-        Name of the index page to directly render for a directory.
+    	Regular expression of file paths to treat as index.html pages.
-        (e.g., 'index.html'; default none)
+    	(e.g., '/index[.]html$'; default none)
   -root string
     	Directory to serve files from. (default ".")
-  -verbose
+  -sendfile
+    	Allow the use of the sendfile syscall. (default true) -verbose
     	Log every HTTP request.
 ```